cloudian/grafana/docs/sources/administration/user-management/server-user-management/assign-remove-server-admin-privileges/index.md

 ---
 aliases:
   - ../../manage-users-and-permissions/manage-server-users/assign-remove-server-admin-privileges/
-description: Describes how to assign and remove Grafana administrator privileges from a server user.
+description: Describes how to assign and remove HyperIQ administrator privileges from a server user.
 labels:
   products: